heavycircle/dotfiles/README.md

 Use `./sync pull` to pull changes from your config directories into the dotfiles folder.

+> _The goal of this configuration is to be as portable as possible.
+This comes with the side effect that not every system I use is configured the same.
+For example, my Debian 12 doesn't use Wayland, so hyprland/waybar don't matter._

 ## Configurations

 I use the following stack:

 1. Bash - The latest version
 - I am using `bashplug`, a hand-written plugin management system, for holding my bash plugins.
 There aren't that many at the moment.
 The ones inside are copies of core oh-my-zsh plugins that I missed when I migrated back to bash.
 2. Neovim - The nightly release